kardianos/govendor/README.md

 This is why the go team wanted to establish a standard location, name, structure, and semantics for such a vendor file.

+The GO15VENDOREXPERIMENT=1 flag will be honored.
+If present the vendor file will be placed into the project root and vendor package will be placed into "vendor" folder.
+Import paths will not be rewriten in this case.

 When copying packages locally, vendored dependencies of dependencies are always copied to the "top" level in the internal package, so it also gets rid of the extra package layers.
 For an example of what a I mean here look at